-- a) MDPH will investigate a survey tool which may be used for current employees to voluntarily indicate both their language skills with regard to what language, and their perceived level of oral, written communication or both. - b) MDPH will investigate adjusting scope of services of all contracts with translation and interpretation services, to include provision of surge capacity for linguistic services as requested by MDPH.
+- a.
+Identification of existing staff who are linguistically, culturally, and technically able to deliver services in a language other than English and/or to serve as interpreters (actual staff need not be identified; languages spoken should be).
+MDPH will investigate a survey tool which may be used for current employees to voluntarily indicate both their language skills with regard to what language, and their perceived level of oral, written communication or both. - b.
+MDPH will investigate adjusting scope of services of all contracts with translation and interpretation services, to include provision of surge capacity for linguistic services as requested by MDPH.